Skip to main content

 Frequently Asked Questions

 To register to vote in La Joya, New Mexico, residents can register online through the New Mexico Secretary of State's website, by mail, or in person at the Socorro County elections office.
 New Mexico requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the New Mexico Secretary of State's voter lookup tool.
-For local municipal elections in La Joya, contact the Socorro County Clerk's office for schedules and ballot information.
+For local county and state elections (La Joya is an unincorporated community in Socorro County and does not hold municipal elections), contact the Socorro County Clerk's office for schedules and ballot information.

-Property records for La Joya, New Mexico are maintained by the Socorro County Assessor's Office and the Socorro County County Clerk.
+Property records for La Joya, New Mexico are maintained by the Socorro County Assessor's Office and the Socorro County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Socorro County, including parcels in La Joya.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Socorro County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Socorro County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New Mexico counties provide online property record searches through their county websites.
-For in-person requests, visit the Socorro County offices at the county courthouse.
 The Socorro County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for La Joya, New Mexico residents are available through both county and state offices.
 The New Mexico Department of Health, Bureau of Vital Records, located in Santa Fe, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New Mexico.
 Orders can be placed online, by mail, or in person.
 Locally, the Socorro County Clerk's office issues marriage licenses and maintains marriage records for Socorro County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.